 Now is the time to start telling your good news story

-The story of COVID-19 has dominated our lives for the past two months.
+The story of COVID-19 has dominated our lives for some time now.

 That’s totally understandable.
 It’s difficult to imagine another event that might present such a challenge for our health and economic systems and, indeed, the way we live.